 - A reduction in costs

 With more and more businesses relying on BYOD policies, it is becoming ever-more common for key decision makers (and others within their organisations) to use mobile devices while working.
-Cloud-based BI tools feature the added benefit of being accessible across any internet-enabled platform, allowing access to vital information, whenever, and wherever it is needed.
-In fact, in 2016, the cloud will drive more than 7% of the total BI, analytics, and performance-management market.
+Cloud-based BI tools feature the added benefit of being accessible across any Internet-enabled platform, allowing access to vital information, whenever and wherever it is needed.

 There are any number of conflicting definitions and understandings within the broader concept of BI.
-However, by committing to a single business intelligence tool across an entire organisation, a these definitions are synchronized, for a more coordinated and exact effort across every department.
-Integrated documentation can also help users can also help users understand relevant definitions, KPIs, and other factors. - A context-relevant exhibition
+However, by committing to a single business intelligence tool across an entire organisation, a these definitions are synchronised, for a more co-ordinated and exact effort across every department.
+Integrated documentation can also help users can also help users understand relevant definitions, KPIs and other factors. - A context-relevant exhibition

 The ability to see information as it relates to the entire organisation, rather than as raw, unrelated numbers, makes it possible for companies to make better-informed decisions. - Enhanced insight for better results

 Taken together, many of these individual benefits result in a single, all-encompassing advantage—the confidence that comes from having advanced insight.
-51% of business-intelligence adoption leaders are characterized as those who instill confidence in their teams.
-Improved understanding of customer wants and needs, emergent trends, ongoing processes, operational costs, and a myriad of other important factors can give an organisation the self-assurity it needs to be able to find ongoing success.
+51% of business-intelligence adoption leaders are characterised as those who instil confidence in their teams.
+Improved understanding of customer wants and needs, emergent trends, ongoing processes, operational costs and a myriad of other important factors can give an organisation the self-assurity it needs to be able to find ongoing success.

 Looking at the Road Ahead